restic/restic/doc/manual.rst

       cat           print internal objects to stdout
       check         check the repository for errors
       find          find a file or directory
-      forget        forget removes snapshots from the repository init          initialize a new repository
+      forget        remove snapshots from the repository
+      init          initialize a new repository
       key           manage keys (passwords)
       list          list items in the repository